 *This code is valid until June 30th, 2021 at 11:59pm.
 It CAN be combined with sales/other offers!
 This code entitles you to saving 10% on the subtotal (before discounts, taxes and shipping) of your order, AND 10% from the subtotal of your order will be donated to Fierté Simcoe Pride(1) by Nascent Naturals.

 I have written this article on the history of Pride month, and some key LGBT history events in Canada for your reading enjoyment.
-Later this month we will be posting an in-depth article on the interesting history of Lavender and the LGBT community.

 The Meaning of Pride Month, and Where it Came From